 When you hire someone, they are now ‘under your protection’.
 It’s your job to look out for them, keep them safe and make them the best person they can be.

 Simon Sinek often talks about how great customer service can be traced back to the leaders — the ones making employees feel safe and protected.
-The Tempkin Group reports (opens in a new tab) that companies that excel in customer experience have 1.5x times as many engaged employees compared to companies with a poor customer experience.
+The Tempkin Group that companies that excel in customer experience have 1.5x times as many engaged employees compared to companies with a poor customer experience.

 On the other hand, when employees do not feel safe - we see the exact lousy performance we are trying to avoid.
 They are more worried about doing something wrong (and getting in trouble) than doing what is right.
-Job insecurity strongly correlates (opens in a new tab) to poor performance and more absenteeism.
+Job insecurity to poor performance and more absenteeism.

 A Guide to the Growth Approach